Affectionately dubbed The King of Toys, Miniature Pinschers are fearless and energetic companion dogs.

 You can also call this pooch Zwergpinscher or our favorite nickname for the breed, Mr. Personality!

-Like many small dogs, they don’t seem to realize that they’re small dogs.
-And this is evident in their big, bold disposition.
+Like many small dogs, they don’t seem to realize how tiny they are.
+And this is evident in their significant, bold disposition.

 If you’re interested in learning more about this fun-sized dog breed, keep reading for more!

 Table of Contents

 While the exact origin remains unknown, this dog breed’s development began when Germany’s Pinscher Klub started in 1895.
 They created the first breed standard.